scantist-ossops-m2/ceph-ci/doc/cephadm/services/monitoring.rst

 Internally, cephadm already uses `Jinja2
 <https://jinja.palletsprojects.com/en/2.11.x/>`_ templates to generate the
 configuration files for all monitoring components.
 Starting from version x.x.x, cephadm uses Prometheus http service discovery support `http_sd_config
 <https://prometheus.io/docs/prometheus/2.28/configuration/configuration/#http_sd_config>`
 in order to get the currently configured targets from Ceph.
 Internally, `ceph-mgr` provides a service discovery endpoint at `<https://<mgr-ip>:8765/sd/` which used by Prometheus to get the needed targets.

+Customers with external monitoring stack can use `ceph-mgr` service discovery endpoint to get scraping configuration.
+Root certificate of the server can be obtained by the following command:

+   .. prompt:: bash #

+     ceph orch sd dump cert

 The configuration of Prometheus, Grafana, or Alertmanager may be customized by storing a Jinja2 template for each service.
 This template will be evaluated every time a service